-The revaluation of investment property to fair value is repeated (annual) and is due to the application of the fair value model under IAS 40.
-It shall be carried out regularly at the date of each annual financial report.
-The measurement of fair value is realized with the assistance of independent licensed assessors.
-It shall be carried out regularly at the date of each annual financial report.
-The measurement of fair value is realized with the assistance of independent licensed assessors.
+The investment property revaluation to fair value is recurring (annual) and is due to the application of the fair value model under IAS 40.
+It is performed regularly at the end of each reporting period.
+Fair value is determined with the assistance of independent certified appraisers.